 Form - A sad fact of life is that players go in and out of form.
 The same is true in Battrick.
 However you can help a player's chance of improving or maintaining their form in two ways.

-Firstly an individual playing regularly will have a better chance of staying in touch than a player who merely carries the drinks and lose the feel of being out in the middle.
+Firstly an individual playing regularly will have a better chance of staying in touch than a player who merely carries the drinks and loses the feel of being out in the middle.
 Equally a player who is receiving coaching in a net session has a better chance of increasing his form.
 A player's form has a significant impact on his performance.
 You may be better off picking a worse batsman who is in better form than your star player who is in worse form.

 Form is split into Batting and Bowling to show how a player's form can fluctuate in each discipline.
 A player's wicket keeping ability is affected by his bowling form.

-Personnel Fitness Level (PFL) - While there are no injuries in BT per se, you cannot continually play an individual non-stop without him feeling some effects on his body.
+Personal Fitness Level (PFL) - While there are no injuries in BT per se, you cannot continually play an individual non-stop without him feeling some effects on his body.
 An individual's PFL has a major effect on his performance and is lost during his exertions both on and off the field.

 Factors involved in a player's loss of PFL are: